Following is an overview of the very high risk countries :

 Before arrival in Belgium, they must always fill in a Passenger Locator Form (PLF), regardless of how they travel or for how long they are staying in Belgium or abroad.

-If they do not have their main residence in Belgium, anyone older than 12 must always be able to present a negative PCR test conducted less than 72 hours prior to arrival in Belgium or proof of a negative Rapid Antigen Test (RAT) taken less than 36 hours prior to arrival in Belgium and collected by a healthcare professional;
+If they do not have their main residence in Belgium, anyone older than 12 must always be able to present a test certificate showing a negative PCR test taken less than 72 hours prior to arrival in Belgium or proof of a negative Rapid Antigen Test (RAT) taken less than 36 hours prior to arrival in Belgium and collected by a healthcare professional;

 They must get tested in Belgium on day 1 (residents and non-residents) and day 7 (residents and non-residents).
 All persons returning from a very high risk third country must also spend 10 days in quarantine, except for carrying out activities which are the essential reason for travelling to Belgium in the case of diplomats and transport staff.

 The measures relating to arrival in Belgium (testing/quarantine) apply even to fully vaccinated people.

 The above-mentioned specific terms are in addition to the normal conditions of access to Belgium.
 It is, for instance, important to always take into account which entry requirements for the Schengen Area and which visa procedures are in force for certain travellers.